ANALYSIS-For investors, a new game plan after U.S. jobs report

 The reaction to Friday's data across markets, however, suggests a more clear view of interest rates rising.

 Futures contracts tied to the Fed's main policy rate now show traders see a 63 percent chance that the first Fed rate hike will come in September 2015, and a 46 percent probability of a July rate hike.
-Before the jobs report, traders were betting the Fed would wait until October to raise rates.
+Before the jobs report, traders were betting the Fed would wait until October before raising rates.

 Credit Suisse analysts said shortly after the payrolls data that they expect intermediate-dated debt like five-year Treasury note yields to increase on expected rate hikes.

-However, they believe longer-dated bonds will continue to be supported by a shortage of supply and a desire for yield from overseas investors.
-At a yield of 1.92 percent, the U.S. 10-year Treasury note boasts a higher yield than the debt of most developed economies, even struggling nations like Spain and Italy.
+However, they believe longer-dated bonds will continue to be supported due to a shortage of supply and a desire for yield from overseas investors.
+At a yield of 1.92 percent, the U.S. 10-year Treasury boasts a higher yield than the debt of most developed economies, even struggling nations like Spain and Italy.

 With that scenario in mind, Credit Suisse recommends trades that will benefit from the Treasury yield curve flattening.